top of page

 Pajaro Valley Prevention & Student Assistance, Inc (PVPSA) has been the leader of youth prevention and

-intervention services in the Pajaro Valley for the last 31 years.
-We believe that every young person in our
+intervention services in the Pajaro Valley since 1991.
+We believe that every young person in our community

-community should have the opportunity to thrive.
-Our mission is to improve the quality of life of students and
+should have the opportunity to thrive.
+Our mission is to improve the quality of life of students and families in

 advocating for public policies that protect the health of our community.
 The agency is committed to helping